Tipasa

 Tipasa, sometimes distinguished as Tipasa in Mauretania, was a colonia in the Roman province Mauretania Caesariensis, nowadays called Tipaza, and located in coastal central Algeria.
 Since 1982, it has been declared by UNESCO a World Heritage Site.
 It was declared a World Heritage Site in danger in 2002, but was removed from the danger list in 2006 following conservation efforts.

 History

 Punic trading post

 Initially the city was a small ancient Punic trading-post.

 Roman colony

 Conquered by Ancient Rome, it was turned into a military colony by the emperor Claudius for the conquest of the kingdoms of Mauretania.
-Afterwards it became a municipium called Colonia Aelia Augusta Tipasensium, that reached the population of 20,000 inhabitants in the fourth century according to historian Gsell.
+Afterwards it became a municipium called Colonia Aelia Augusta Tipasensium.